Castellón

 Ayuntamiento – City Hall

-having a chat @ Plaza Mayor
+Having a chat @ Plaza Mayor

 El Fadri Bell Tower at the Plaza Mayor

-ringing the bell
+Ringing the bell

-El Fadri Tower from inside
+El Fadri Tower – the clock from inside

 I think, I take this one …

-The square itself is very pretty with the old townhouse on one side, the cathedral opposite and the market hall in between.
+The square itself is very pretty with the old town house on one side, the cathedral opposite and the market hall in between.

 We had lunch in a little street at Restaurant Enkuentro with nice vegetarian food, before we took the bikes again to head first to the Real Casino Antiguo – a beautiful building, and then to the Basílica de Nuestra Señora del Lledó, which was sadly closed.
-We drove to the seaside and along the beautiful route along the sea until we reached the our camper again.
+We drove to the seaside and along the beautiful route along the sea until we reached our camper again.

-would you like to taste the postre?
+Would you like to taste the postre (desert)?

-lost homes near the harbour of El Grao
+Lost homes near the harbour of El Grao

-light house @ El Grao harbour
+Lighthouse @ El Grao harbour

-The next day, we drove to Benicàssim and parked near the Via Verde which runs along the coast to Orpesa.
+The next day, we drove to Benicàssim and parked near the Via Verde, which runs along the coast to Orpesa.
 As it is only about 5 km long, we decided to walk this route.

 Via Verde del Mar, which runs along the coast to Orpesa

 At the bay of Orpesa we stopped for lunch before we walked back.
-Taking the route along the beach in Benicàssim, we admired the villas, beautiful houses from the end to the 19th century.
+Taking the route along the beach in Benicàssim, we admired the villas, beautiful houses from the end of the 19th century.

 19th century villa with HAM radio antennas 😉